 BSN or a BS/BA in an appropriate and related discipline

-You need to have an RN license in Nebraska or be eligible NE licensure.
+You need to have an RN license in Nebraska or be eligible for NE licensure.

-One year required, 2 years preferred as a Registered Nurse upon entrance into the program.
+One year required but 2 years preferred as a Registered Nurse upon entrance into the program.
 Critical care experience must be obtained in a critical care area within the US, its territories or a US military hospital outside of the US.